Survivor: Game Changers: Future appearances

 Aubry Bracco returned for Survivor: Edge of Extinction.
 Sandra Diaz-Twine returned in Survivor: Island of the Idols to serve as a mentor alongside Rob Mariano.
 Sarah Lacina, Tony Vlachos, and Diaz-Twine returned to compete on Survivor: Winners at War.
 Diaz-Twine also competed on Australian Survivor: Blood V Water with her daughter Nina.
-Fields and Vlachos represented the USA on Australian Survivor: Australia V The World in 2025.
-Bracco, Fields, and Lusth are set to compete on Survivor 50: In the Hands of the Fans.
+Fields and Vlachos represented the USA on Australian Survivor: Australia V The World.
+Bracco, Fields, and Lusth returned to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Caleb Reynolds competed on the premiere of Candy Crush.
 Reynolds and Sierra Dawn Thomas competed on separate teams on a Survivor vs Big Brother episode of Fear Factor.
 Michaela Bradshaw competed on the thirty-seventh season of The Challenge and the second season of The Challenge: USA.
 In 2022, Lacina competed on The Challenge: USA.
-Malcolm Freberg and Cirie Fields competed on the 2022 USA Network reality competition series Snake in the Grass.
+Malcolm Freberg and Fields competed on the 2022 USA Network reality competition series Snake in the Grass.
 Fields also competed on the first season of the Peacock reality TV series The Traitors and Big Brother 25.
 In 2023, Lacina competed on The Challenge: World Championship.
 In 2024, Diaz-Twine competed on the second season of The Traitors.
 In 2025, Vlachos competed on the third season of the Peacock reality TV series The Traitors.
 Diaz-Twine also competed on 99 to Beat.